ps-19/current-bench/README.md

 Use the `—docker-cpu` parameter to pin the benchmark to a single CPU.
 This will pass the `—cpuset-cpus` parameter to Docker behind the scenes to run the container on a single core.

 The main difference from the scripts hosted in [ocaml-bench-scripts](https://github.com/ocaml-bench/ocaml_bench_scripts/) and this ocurrent pipeline is that the tasks will be executed inside docker containers.
 This requires a few more adjustments to how the containers are launched.
-Most of this is handled automatically by the pipeline by passing parameters to Docker.
+Most of this is handled automatically by the pipeline, by passing parameters to the Docker.
 Some additional details are documented below.

 ## IO performance

 The results of IO bound benchmarks can vary greatly between different device/storage types and how they are configured.
 For this prototype we’re aiming for predictable results so we are using an in-memory `tmpfs` partition in `/dev/shm` for all storage.

 The `—docker-shm-size` parameter can be passed to the pipeline to adjust the size of the `tmpfs` partition.
-The default is 4G.
+The default is 4GB.

 `tmpfs` partitions are similar to `ramfs` partitions in that the content will be stored entirely in internal kernel cache, but they have a size limitation and may trigger swapping.
 It is therefore important to make sure that the system is configured in such a way that swapping doesn’t occur while the benchmark is running.
-For more details about `tmpfs`/`ramfs` see https://www.kernel.org/doc/Documentation/filesystems/tmpfs.txt.
+For more details about `tmpfs`/`ramfs` see [here](https://www.kernel.org/doc/Documentation/filesystems/tmpfs.txt).

 ## NUMA considerations

 If running on a system with NUMA enabled the `tmpfs` file system should be allocated in a memory area that is local to the core running the benchmark.
-Otherwise the kernel could allocate this in different areas over time and affect the IO performance results.
+Otherwise, the kernel could allocate this in different areas over time and affect the IO performance results.
 To avoid this issue, the `tmpfs` volume can be created with a specific memory allocation policy.

 The pipeline provides a `—docker-numa-node` command line parameter that forces the `tmpfs` volume in `/dev/shm` to be allocated from a specific NUMA node. `lscpu` shows which NUMA nodes are local to each core.

 NOTE: Although it should be possible to get good results on a NUMA enabled system, we do not plan to use this in production and have limited experience with it.
-The main reason is that the system wide optimisations required would likely reduce performance for general tasks, while the benchmark itself only runs on a single core.
-This makes it more suitable to run on a dedicated, smaller server, which typically has less memory and doesn’t require NUMA.
+The main reason is that the required system wide optimisations may reduce the performance for general tasks, while the benchmark itself only runs on a single core.
+This makes it more suitable to run on a dedicated, smaller server, which typically has less memory and do not require NUMA.

 ## ASLR